 If you’re looking for a truly unique date night or gift idea, try seeing Chicago by helicopter.
 Admire the city from a 45-minute helicopter ride past iconic downtown sights like Millennium Park and Navy Pier.
 I treated my husband to a helicopter ride for his birthday and timed it at sunset for jaw-dropping views of Chicago that you can’t get anywhere else!

 Wepa!
 It’s time to celebrate Chicago’s vibrant Puerto Rican community at the Puerto Rican Festival in Humboldt Park.
 Enjoy traditional music, food, and fun at the festival all weekend.
-The parade kicks off from Division and Campbell at noon on June 14.
-Even if you don’t attend the festival, don’t miss informal parade of Puerto Rican pride down Division Street all weekend.
+The parade kicks off from Division and Campbell at noon on Saturday.
+Even if you don’t attend the festival, don’t miss the informal parade of Puerto Rican pride down Division Street all weekend.

 One of the first events I attended after moving to Chicago was Second Friday in Pilsen.
 Meeting local artists and exploring their galleries is as fun today as it was then.
 Pick up a map at the information center at 1945 S. Halsted and gallery hop from 6-10 p.m.

-The West Loop’s restaurant scene has come a long way since the Taste of Randolph started 28 years ago.
-Taste your way through the neighborhood with 17 food vendors and three days of music including Phantogram, Spitalfield, and Chromeo.
+The West Loop’s restaurant scene has come a long way since the Taste of Randolph started 29 years ago.
+Taste your way through the neighborhood with 15 food vendors and three days of music, including Joyce Maynor, The Happy Fits, and Matt Maeson.

 Celebrate Andersonville from its Swedish roots to its proud LGBTQ+ community at Midsommarfest.
-Support vendors from Andersonville’s small business community and enjoy music by local favorites like Facs and the O’My’s.
+Support vendors from Andersonville’s small business community and enjoy drag performances and music by local favorites like Bnny.

 14. Rock Out at a Chicago Blues Club